-Section 17.
-Applicability of Certain Provisions of Title 37, United States Code.
+Section 406.
+Applicability of certain provisions of title 37, United States Code.

-This section would amend section 3071 of title 33, U.S.C. and provide authority for accession bonuses for new officers with critical skills, allowing NOAA Corps to compete for applicants, as well as miscellaneous authorities for pay (for funeral duty, recruiting expenses, etc.) that other uniformed services have.
+This section would amend subtitle E of title II of the Act of 2002 (33 U.S.C.
+3071 et seq.) and provide authority for accession bonuses for new officers with critical skills, allowing the NOAA Corps to compete for applicants, as well as miscellaneous authorities for pay (for funeral duty, recruiting expenses, etc.) that other uniformed services have.